 We have a special assistant to the treasure going and "collecting" dues the day after from other Condo Association Members.
 She is demanding payment and intimidates older owners into paying, and the board won't tell her to stop.
 Is this discrimination?

 9 Comments Click here to read/write comments

 I recently purchased a condo in Florida and the seller disclosed a pending lawsuit.
 I requested all information/documentation concerning the lawsuit and was told by his real estate agent the lawsuit was finalized and there was a $300 assessment that he would pay.
-After I closed I learned at the 1st HOA meeting the judgment was for $600,000 and each owner may be assessed 6K but the BOD decided to file bankruptcy and appeal the decision.
-Also, I was not made aware of a MOA or MOA dues but found out at the meeting MOA dues were suspended/stopped during the lawsuit but BOD are discussing reinstating them at $200.00 per month.
-Should I seek legal action against seller, seller's real estate agent, my real estate agent?
+After I closed I learned at the first HOA meeting the judgment was for $600,000 and each owner may be assessed $6,000, but the BOD decided to file bankruptcy and appeal the decision.
+Also, I was not made aware of a MOA or MOA dues but found out at the meeting MOA dues were suspended/stopped during the lawsuit but BOD are discussing reinstating them at $200 per month.
+Should I seek legal action against seller, seller's real estate agent, or my real estate agent?